What’s It Like Living in Fort Collins, Colorado? A Firsthand Guide from a Local Family

-Chances are, since you are reading this post, you are considering moving to Fort Collins, Colorado.
-You want to know really, what’s it like living in Fort Collins Colorado?
-We were once in your position and I recall there being a lack of information online about Fort Collins, so we put this post together to help you get a first hand account of what it is like to live in Fort Collins, Colorado and answer many questions you may have.
+Chances are, since you’re reading this post, you’re considering moving to Fort Collins, Colorado.
+You want to know: what’s it really like living in Fort Collins?
+We were once in your exact position, and we recall there being a lack of real, firsthand information online about Fort Collins — so we put this guide together to help you get an honest, ground-level account of what life is actually like here.

-- What’s the weather like in Fort Collins?
+• What’s the weather like in Fort Collins?

-- What is there to do in Fort Collins?
+• What is there to do in Fort Collins?

-- Is it expensive to live in Fort Collins?
+• Is it expensive to live in Fort Collins?

-- What are the property taxes?
+• What are the property taxes?

-- What are people like?
+• What are people like?

-- Are Fort Collins schools good?
+• Are Fort Collins schools good?

-- Are there good jobs in Fort Collins?
+• Are there good jobs in Fort Collins?

-- Is Fort Collins a good place to live?
+• Is Fort Collins a good place to live?

 Carrie and I run The Levi Group, and we’ve helped hundreds of people find their footing (and their dream home) here in Northern Colorado.
-Whether you’re moving from out of state, relocating for a job, or just chasing that gut feeling that life could be better somewhere else—we’re here to help.
+Whether you’re moving from out of state, relocating for a job, or just chasing that gut feeling that life could be better somewhere else — we’re here to help.

 Ten years ago, my wife Carrie and I made a decision that quietly reshaped every part of our lives: we moved from the Chicago suburbs to Fort Collins, Colorado.